Lateral Bridge Clearances

 Along the mainline on all Interstate highways, freeways, and other limited access highways, shoulder rumble strips shall be constructed on inside shoulders that are 3 feet or greater in width and outside shoulders that are 6 feet or greater in width.

 Along the mainline of land service highways, shoulder rumble strips shall be constructed on inside shoulders that are 3 feet or greater in width and outside shoulders that are 6 feet or greater in width at locations where:

 • Crash data indicates an overrepresentation of roadway departure crashes as compared to the statewide average for the most recent 3 year period.

 • The shoulder approaching a bridge overpass or underpass is reduced or eliminated.
 (In this instance, the rumble strips shall be provided a minimum of 500 feet in advance of the bridge.)

 The use of shoulder rumble strips may still prove to be beneficial along the mainline of land service highways where these warrants are not met.
 For example, when roadside or median obstructions exist that cannot be eliminated or mitigated (Refer to Section 8).
 These cases must be evaluated on an individual basis, and engineering judgment shall be employed in the solution.

-Shoulder rumble strips shall not be constructed 100 feet in advance of and beyond all street intersections and driveways.
+Shoulder rumble strips shall not be constructed 100 feet in advance of and beyond all street intersections and commercial driveways.
 The minimum length of rumble strip measured longitudinally along the shoulder shall be 100 feet.

 In order to maintain the integrity of the hot mix asphalt (HMA) pavements, the pavement box under the rumble strips must have a minimum thickness of four inches of hot mix asphalt material.